 Budget for any extras

-Set aside funds for quality cables, speaker stands and AV racks – or you simply won’t get your money’s-worth out of your system.
+Set aside funds for quality audio cables, speaker cables, an AV or hi-fi rack and, if necessary if you're buying standmount speakers, speaker stands.
+Scrimp here and you simply won’t get your money’s worth out of your system.
 The golden rule, as always, is: never buy anything without having heard it first.

 A good support lets your kit perform optimally.
 Turntables in particular are sensitive and respond well to a rigid, low-resonance platform, so steer clear of those wobbly floorboards or uneven bits of carpet.